-Conveyor belt systems have a natural life-cycle.
-Over the course of time, wear and tear will contribute to the belt deteriorating.
-Depending on how well you maintain your belting solution will determine the length, in which, your belt remains at a ‘performance’ standard.
+Conveyor belt systems have a natural life cycle.
+Over time, wear and tear will contribute to the belt deteriorating.
+Depending on how well you maintain your belting solution will determine the length in which your belt remains at a ‘performance’ standard.

-Before installation a conveyor belt must be squared to ensure stress payloads are even throughout the conveyor belt.
-In the biscuit manufacturing trade, cotton conveyor belting is used and there is less of a requirement for squaring based on weight loads as the transferring of dough pieces through a conveyor system is relatively light loading.
+Before installation, a conveyor belt must be squared to ensure stress payloads are even throughout the belt.
+In the biscuit manufacturing trade, cotton conveyor belting is used.
+There is less of a requirement for squaring based on weight loads as the transferring of dough pieces through a conveyor system is relatively light loading.

 The recommended squaring method for belting ends is the ‘centreline’ method.
-The centreline method requires measuring across the belt width on both belt ends at multiple points that are evenly spaced between each, before marking the center of each point.
+The centreline method requires measuring across the belt width on both belts ends at multiple points evenly spaced between each before marking the centre of each point.
 Finally, a chalk piece is used to draw the centreline from which the square cutting can be executed.

-A conveyor belt needs to be squared correctly to make sure stress loads are equally distributed throughout.
-Unequally distributed loads will stress the belt unevenly which can result in a reduced life-span and an increased risk of downtime as a result of technical failures.
+A conveyor belt must be squared correctly to ensure that stress loads are equally distributed throughout.
+Unequally distributed loads will stress the belt unevenly, resulting in a reduced lifespan and an increased risk of downtime due to technical failures.

-Once the belt has been squared, it must be placed with the correct tension so as to avoid slippage.
+Once the belt has been squared, it must be placed with the correct tension to avoid slippage.
 Having the correct conveyor belt alignment is key.
-The belting must be centered to avoid any potential problems that could cause further issues with the belt installation.
+The belting must be centred to avoid any potential problems that could cause further issues with the belt installation.

 Naturally, a belt will have a little left-to-right sway.
 However, the belt tracking must be adjusted to accommodate a sway bias to one side and balance the belt tracking out again.

 This will contribute to the belt running smoothly and without noise.
-Should the belting not be running smoothly or silently, you should review the conveyor tracking immediately.
+Should the belting not run smoothly or silently, you should review the conveyor tracking immediately.

 You should also ensure the belt sits on the support system to avoid what is referred to as the ‘push effect’.
 This ensures the return path is at an optimal level.

-You achieve this by ensuring that your conveyor belt supplier takes care of installing the belt system drive, idle and support roller to fit the requirements of the conveyor belt.
+You achieve this by ensuring that your conveyor belt supplier installs the belt system drive, idle and support roller to fit the requirements of the conveyor belt.
 By taking this responsibility on yourself, you risk losing the straight run of your belting, which causes a shorter belt lifespan over time.

-As briefly discussed there are a few things you must consider during the installation stage of the conveyor system to ensure that the belt is tracking correctly.
-Failure to execute these procedures will result in incorrect conveyor tracking and will require further guidance on conveyor tracking to correct the conveyor system.
+As briefly discussed, you must consider a few things during the installation stage of the conveyor system to ensure that the belt is tracking correctly.
+Failure to execute these procedures will result in incorrect conveyor tracking and require further guidance on conveyor tracks to correct the system.

-You should also consider contamination – remember the material of a belt conveyor can be susceptible to the elements.
-It is therefore important to understand the environmental conditions for which your conveyor belt will operate.
+You should also consider contamination – remember, a belt conveyor’s material can be susceptible to the elements.
+It is, therefore, important to understand the environmental conditions for which your conveyor belt will operate.

-Your conveyor manufacturer will know the direct sciences behind the conditions for each conveyor belting material.
-During the scoping phase of your build, you should liaise with the conveyor belt manufacturer regarding the belt requirements and conditions for which it is best to operate in.
+Your conveyor manufacturer will know the natural sciences behind the conditions for each conveyor belting material.
+During the scoping phase of your build, you should liaise with the conveyor belt manufacturer regarding the belt requirements and conditions in which it is best to operate.

 Finally, the coefficient of friction must be checked and corrected to ensure that the conveyor tracking is correct.
 The coefficient of friction varies depending on the conveyor belt material used.
-To calculate the coefficient of friction is a complex mathematical calculation, using frictional force.
-To learn how to calculate the friction, use this method.
+Calculating the coefficient of friction is a complex mathematical calculation using frictional force.
+To learn how to calculate friction, use this method.

-The first thing you need to look at when performing a conveyor belt inspection is check that the frame is level.
-A high percentage of conveyor belts that aren’t performing to maximum efficiency are usually down to incorrect tracking as a result of the belt being out of kilter and not level.
+The first thing you need to look at when performing a conveyor belt inspection is to check that the frame is level.
+A high percentage of conveyor belts that aren’t performing to maximum efficiency is usually down to incorrect tracking because the belt is out of kilter and not level.

-If the bed isn’t square, the conveyor will lean to one side and slip.
-To rectify this, it’s a simple case of using a balanced level to check the frame is straight or ‘square’ and the pulleys are level.
-To measure levelness, you should measure from one corner to the opposite corner on each side of the conveyor. if these do not equal, the belt is not level and should be leveled.
+The conveyor will lean to one side and slip if the bed isn’t square.
+To rectify this, it’s a simple case of using a balanced level to check the frame.
+It is straight or ‘square’, and the pulleys are level.
+To measure levelness, you should measure from one corner to the opposite corner on each side of the conveyor.
+If these do not equal, the belt is not level and should be levelled.
 The conveyor belts usually come with ‘squaring rods’ provided by the manufacturers.
 Squaring rods are used to pull the belt frame into the correct alignment.

-Never track the conveyor solely from the steering end pulley, nor from any one side for that matter.
-This will cause further tracking and alignment issues for the belt; making life a lot harder to maintain or readjust the conveyor system.
-Any good conveyor solution will come with idlers that will sit underneath the system.
-Adjusting the rollers will improving belt tracking.
+Never track the conveyor solely from the steering end pulley or any side.
+This will cause further tracking and alignment issues for the belt, making life much harder to maintain or readjust the conveyor system.
+Any good conveyor solution will come with idlers underneath the system.
+Adjusting the rollers will improve belt tracking.

 When performing a belt failure analysis in conveyor belt maintenance, there is no specific procedure as such to do so.
 However, there are analysis techniques that you can undertake through any process of your choice that constitutes being part of a belt failure analysis.

-The first part of the of the analysis is undertaken as per the above process to identify and adjust conveyor system tracking as per your requirements.
+The first part of the analysis is undertaken per the above process to identify and adjust conveyor system tracking per your requirements.

-Secondly, check if the belt has worn.
-You can find this information as a result of your conveyor belt system inspection.
-If the tracking is incorrect and the alignment is incorrect, then the chances the belt is wearing or worn are likely to be higher.
+Secondly, check if the belt has been worn.
+You can find this information due to your conveyor belt system inspection.
+If the tracking is incorrect and the alignment is incorrect, the chances the belt is wearing or worn are likely higher.

 Thirdly, you must check for abrasions.
-A belt may catch on something, debris from other machinery or logistical operations within the factory may cause abrasion or a too heavy a load may cause a tear.
-While quality conveyor systems should be more averse to abrasion, circumstances may cause one nonetheless.
-Therefore, analyzing the belt for abrasions is an important facet for conveyor belt maintenance.
+A belt may catch on something, debris from other machinery or logistical operations within the factory may cause abrasion, or a heavy load may cause a tear.
+While quality conveyor systems should be more opposed to abrasion, circumstances may cause one nonetheless.
+Therefore, analyzing the belt for abrasions is important for conveyor belt maintenance.